-- Filing Chapter 7 may damage your credit rating if you had good credit before you filed.
-(Most people with bad credit actually see an improvement in their credit score because of the change in their debt to income ratio!)
+- Filing Chapter 7 bankruptcy may damage your credit rating if you had good credit before you filed.
+(Most people with bad credit actually see an improvement in their credit score because of the change in their debt-to-income ratio!)

-- The rights of secured creditors may not be modified in a Chapter 7.
-These rights may be modified in a Chapter 13.
-An exception is that judicial liens and liens on household goods may be destroyed in a Chapter 7 and avoided if you tell your Attorney about them.
+- The rights of secured creditors may not be modified in Chapter 7 bankruptcy.
+These rights may be modified in Chapter 13 bankruptcy.
+An exception is that judicial liens and liens on household goods may be destroyed in Chapter 7 bankruptcy and avoided if you tell your Attorney about them.

-- In a Chapter 7, your only options when you want to keep an asset that is collateral for a secured debt are to either make timely payments, redeem, reaffirm, or surrender.
+- In Chapter 7 bankruptcy, your only options when you want to keep an asset that is collateral for a secured debt are to either make timely payments, redeem, reaffirm, or surrender.

-- A Chapter 7 does not protect cosigners and only protects joint property belonging to the Debtor while the Chapter 7 stay is in effect.
+- Chapter 7 bankruptcy does not protect cosigners and only protects joint property belonging to the Debtor while the Chapter 7 stay is in effect.

-- If your income is too high, you may not qualify for a Chapter 7.
+- IIf your income is too high, you may not qualify for a Chapter 7 bankruptcy.